MinhPhanBabsonMSBA/auto-annotated-portfolio/content/pages/index.md

           Tells Us
         subtitle: ''
         text: >
-          In this research-based Medium article, I combined economic theory, real-world admissions data, and statistical modeling in R to uncover what factors most strongly predict acceptance into a top-tier MBA program.
-Drawing on a dataset of 6,194 applicants to Wharton’s MBA Class of 2025, I used logistic regression (GLM) to assess the predictive power of GMAT scores, undergraduate GPA, years of work experience, and pre-MBA industry background.
+          In this research-based article, I combined economic theory, real-world admissions data, and statistical modeling in R to uncover what factors most strongly predict acceptance into a top-tier MBA program.
+Drawing on a dataset of Wharton’s MBA Class of 2025, I used logistic regression (GLM) to assess the predictive power of GMAT scores, undergraduate GPA, years of work experience, and pre-MBA industry background.
         featuredImage:
           type: ImageBlock
           url: /images/Dutch_GP_Desktop_Wallpaper_2.jpg